unisport/thumblr/README.md

 #Thumblr

-Thumblr is an app that proveds an abstraction to deal images throughout the storefront project.
+Thumblr is an app that provides an abstraction to deal with images throughout the storefront project.
 The image below illustates the components involved.

 ![](http://s3.amazonaws.com/storefront-dump/upload.png)

-The upload interface is interface that accepts files as an input.
+The upload interface is  accepts files as an input.
 It takes care of the following steps:

 * The original file gets uploaded to S3